What Are Security Components?

 This article is intended for users who want to become more familiar with the above-listed components, and to suggest when to use each type.
 The decision as to which component to use ultimately depends on your unique requirements.
 For more information on each individual component, see the related articles section below.

-Pros and Cons of Each Security Component Type
+Pros and Considerations of Each Security Component Type

 The email and SMS verification components are similar, except that one has users verify their identities using email and the other uses SMS.
 With these components, users who register for an account with your app can verify their identities using codes sent to either their email addresses or cell phone numbers, which means they don’t have to remember any password.
 Since these components leave the verification process to your users, this means less work for your app administrators.